bltnynk/blttest.github.io/content/authors/admin/_index.md

 My name is Jan, I am a master's student in computer science at EPFL and a research assistant at the [MLBio Lab](https://brbiclab.epfl.ch), where I work on unsupervised learning, multimodal foundation models, and out-of-distribution generalization.
 Additionally, I conduct research on world models for reinforcement learning agents at the [Biorobotics Laboratory](https://www.epfl.ch/labs/biorob/).

 At a high level, I am interested in **(1) understanding how our mind and cognition, as well as those of other *diverse* systems, work** and **(2) building machines that can perceive, think, and learn**.
 This intersection of artificial intelligence and cognitive computational neuroscience excites me the most.
-While I approach these topics with a fairly multidisciplinary background, my primary focus is on the computational part, particularly in the following machine learning areas:
+While I approach these topics with a fairly multidisciplinary background, my primary focus is on the computational part, particularly in the following areas:
 - Representation learning
-- Data-driven control
 - (Mechanistic) interpretability
 - Meta-learning
 <!-- - Meta-learning and second-order perception